mocklis/mocklis.docs/source/getting-started/index.rst

         TOut ITypeParameters.Test<TIn, TOut>(TIn input) => Test<TIn, TOut>().Call(input);
     }

-The difference is that the ``Mock Property`` has been replaced with a generic ``Mock Factory Method``.
-Where your 'normal' mocks used to look like this:
+The difference is that the `mock property` has been replaced with a generic `mock factory method`, and this in turn requires a slightly different syntax when adding steps; where your 'normal' tests used to look like this:

 .. sourcecode:: csharp

     var t = new TypeParameters;
-    t.Test.Return(15); // Mock property
+    t.Test.Return(15); // mock property

 You'll now write:

 .. sourcecode:: csharp

     var t = new TypeParameters;
-    t.Test<string, int>().Func(int.Parse);
+    t.Test<string, int>().Func(int.Parse); // mock factory method
-    t.Test<int, int>().Func(a => a*2);
+    t.Test<int, int>().Func(a => a*2);     // mock factory method

-You're mocks are made 'per type combo', and if you're trying to use the mock with an un-mocked set of type parameters you'll get a ``MockMissingException``.
-There is no easy way to create a 'for all types' mock, so Mocklis doesn't support this.
+Your mocks are made 'per type combination', and if you're trying to use the mock with an un-mocked set of type parameters you'll get a ``MockMissingException``.
+There is no easy way to define a mock 'for all possible combinations of types', so Mocklis doesn't support this.
+Note however that Mocklis passed on the type constraints to your factory method so you won't be able to add steps to an invalid type combination.

 Invoking Mocks
 --------------

-The mock properties that are added to your mocklis classes will let you make the same calls to them as the mocked-out interface members would.
+The `mock properties` that are added to your `Mocklis classes` will let you make the same calls to them as the explicitly implemented interface members would.

 The different `MethodMock` classes (`ActionMethodMock` and `FuncMethodMock`) expose a `Call` method.
 The `PropertyMock` gives you access to a `Value` property, and the `IndexerMock` has an indexer defined so you can use it directly as an indexer.